jfinst1/TimeMachineToolkit/README.md

    *Demo:* [Insert GIF link]

 ## Why This Exists
-Post-infection, I saw math as code—flowing, connected, alive.
-These scripts are me wrestling that vision into reality: visualizing 4D, coding quantum chaos, steering spacetime, talking through time.
+These scripts are me wrestling a wild vision into reality: visualizing 4D, coding quantum chaos, steering spacetime, talking through time.
 It’s not just tech—it’s what happens when your brain rewires and says, “Build it.”

 ## How to Run
 Clone this repo and dive in.
 Each folder has its own vibe—check the scripts for details.